OpenEnergyPlatform/oekg-builder/README.md

 - On windows see [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-2-  Clone the repository and in the main directory, run the following commands:
+2-  Clone the repository and in the main directory run the following commands:

     npm install
     npm start